sarwanazhar/sarwanazhar/README.md

 ## 💻 About Me

 I'm a passionate developer who loves creating cool apps and solving problems with code.
-I work mainly with **JavaScript**, **TypeScript**, and **Go**, but I’m always exploring new tools and technologies.
+I work mainly with **JavaScript**, **TypeScript**, and **Go**, but I also build mobile apps using **React Native**, **Flutter**, and **Jetpack Compose**.
+I’m always exploring new tools and technologies.
 When I’m not coding, you’ll find me playing chess, solving algorithms on LeetCode, or experimenting with cybersecurity projects.

 ---